treasure-data/td-android-sdk/README.md

 Depending on the countries where you sell your app (e.g. the EU), you may need to offer the ability for users to opt-out of tracking data inside your app.

-- To turn off auto tracking events (when application lifecycle event tracking is enable) : `TreasureData#blockAutoEvents`.
-To turn on it again : `TreasureData#unblockAutoEvents`
+- To turn off auto tracking events (when application lifecycle event tracking is enable) : `TreasureData#disableAutoEvents`.
+To turn on it again : `TreasureData#enableAutoEvents`
-- To turn off custom events (the events you are tracking by `TreasureData#addEvent`, `TreasureData#addEventWithCallback` ) : `TreasureData#blockCustomEvents`.
-To turn on it again :  `TreasureData#unblockCustomEvents`
+- To turn off custom events (the events you are tracking by `TreasureData#addEvent`, `TreasureData#addEventWithCallback` ) : `TreasureData#disableCustomEvents`.
+To turn on it again :  `TreasureData#enableCustomEvents`

 The functions have effects across device reboots, so you can simply call this once during your application.